pechmann/polio/README.md

 ######################################################################################################################################################################
-#       Copyright 2017, Sebastian Pechmann, Universite de Montreal (The MIT License)
+#       Copyright 2017, Sebastian Pechmann, Université de Montréal (The MIT License)
 #
 #       Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),
 #       to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense,